Mafiasource/Mafiasource/public_html/install/README.md

 - Missing resources can cause internal server error on strict configured web servers
 - Install any missing dependencies
 - Enable any missing extensions
-- Make sure PHP5.6 or above is installed
+- Make sure PHP 8.0 or above is installed
 - Check if Apache2 is functioning correctly, any hints within apache error logs?
 - Remove /.htaccess to see if server error disappears if so test piece by piece to find error causing lines
 - DEVELOPMENT global set to true can enable live errors